 After you have activated the program, you can open the movie project and re-export the movie without the watermark.
-How to export videos

 Activating without Internet access

 1. Click the button below to buy an activation key.
 After the purchase is completed, the key will be delivered to you via e-mail.
 If you already have a key, skip to the next step.